JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - When selecting a campaign, any unselected campaign will now behave as vanilla.
 - "Military level tracking" option is now available.
 Serpulo and Erekir logic has been improved with a "Military level" tracking the player's research that can be used to capture sectors to make sure the player has a minimum amount of tools.
 You can opt out of this option if you would like to live dangerously.
-- "Randomize core units weapon" option is now available (Serulo only at the moment).
+- "Randomize core units weapon" option is now available.
+Serpulo's core unit will have a randomized weapon while Erekir's core unit will be given an ability **and be made vulnerable**
 - "Logistic distribution" option is now available.
-You can select "Randomize logistics", "Early logistics" and "Starter logistics".
+You can select "Randomize logistics", "Early logistics", "Local early logistics" and "Starter logistics".
 Logistics being junction,router and bridge for belt,duct and conduit.
 Also include the Power Node for Serpulo campaign.
 - Starting items is now supported by the client.
 - Starting items from pool is now supported by the client.
 - Added Empty filler item "A fistful of nothing..." to the world to prevent generation failure if an item is taken out of the item pool.
+### Fix
 - Fixed Erekir's ai
 - Fixed a bug were the ai would not be able to place fabricators.